ATLauncher/ATLauncher-Launch-Tool/README.md

 Please see the STYLE.md file for coding standards and style guidelines.

+### The config.conf File

+In order for this to work, you need a config.conf file in the root of the jar.
+The content of this file should be as below.

+    pack_code_to_add=TestSemiPublicPackCode
+    pack_to_install=Test Pack Name
+    pack_share_code_to_install=T5Mwret8

+This is read in by the application as a Java properties file so make sure to have the correct escaping.

 ### Need Help/Have Questions?

 If you have questions please don't hesitate to [contact us](http://www.atlauncher.com/contact-us/)